 In hip and knee replacement surgery, the hip and knee prostheses are made from metal.
-Metal can be a problem for those with hypersensitivity to metals, especially those with a nickel allergy.
-There are other materials that may be used in place of nickel to make the joint, but they come with their own set of drawbacks.
-In this blog post, we will talk about what you should do if you have a metal allergy or sensitivity and need knee replacement surgery.
+Metal can be a problem for those with hypersensitivity to metals, especially those with nickel allergies.
+Other materials may be used in place of nickel to make the joint, but they come with their own set of drawbacks.
+If you are concerned about a metal allergy, get an appointment with Dr. Morton and get tested today.

 Metals found in knee prostheses can cause activation of your immune system, leading to implant failure.
 Metal hypersensitivity (also known as metal allergy) is considered a Type IV hypersensitivity.
 This is a type of allergy where the presentation of symptoms is delayed (not an immediate reaction as in anaphylaxis or allergic shock).

-These T-cells are then responsible for various symptoms including increased swelling, stiffness, pain, loss of motion, and a rash.
+These T-cells are responsible for various symptoms, including increased swelling, stiffness, pain, loss of motion, and a rash.

-Metal hypersensitivity is a controversial topic, as many orthopedic surgeons do not believe in metal allergies.
-Many orthopedic surgeons will consider using special implants for patients who notice an allergic contact dermatitis reaction after their skin touches cheap metals.
+Metal hypersensitivity is controversial, as many orthopedic surgeons do not believe in metal allergies.
+Many orthopedic surgeons will consider using unique implants for patients who notice an allergic contact dermatitis reaction after their skin touches cheap metals.

 In the general population, it is estimated that the prevalence of a nickel allergy is 13%, cobalt is 2% and chromium is 1%.
 Allergy to other metals is fairly rare.
 However, the presence of a skin allergy alone, may not dictate an allergic reaction to a knee replacement.
-If you notice that you have a skin rash after wearing costume jewelry, you may be allergic to nickel.
-Please let Dr. Morton know if you have contact dermatitis secondary to a nickel allergy.
+If you notice a skin rash after wearing costume jewelry, you may be allergic to nickel.
+Please inform Dr. Morton if you have contact dermatitis secondary to a nickel allergy.

-Patients who are considering knee replacement are often asked about their history of allergies.
-If patients note that they have a contact allergy following direct contact to metal exposure, such as with costume jewelry, then they may have a nickel allergy.
-Tattoo inks have metal salts in them as well, so someone who develops contact dermatitis following getting a tattoo might be at risk of a cobalt or nickel allergy.
+Patients considering knee replacement are often asked about their history of allergies.
+If patients note that they have a contact allergy following direct contact with metal exposure, such as with costume jewelry, they may have a nickel allergy.
+Tattoo inks also have metal salts in them, so someone who develops contact dermatitis after getting a tattoo might be at risk of a cobalt or nickel allergy.

 Symptoms of a metal allergy can take from 4 weeks to 2 years to develop symptoms after surgery.